 On the cover of the album Dolly is reclining on a chair, staring sadly into the distance as a tear runs down her cheek.
 Her glamorous hair and outfit are in contrast with the image in the background: a man in a lumberjack shirt beside a log cabin.
 The man in question was in fact her husband Carl Dean, a mysterious figure who has been married to Dolly since 1966 but who has rarely appeared in public.
 The image is one of distance, separation, suggesting conflict between two ways of living, perhaps reflecting Dolly’s life in 1969.

 The album begins with two covers of hit contemporary songs, a strategy which was used on her previous album In The Good Old Days (When Times Were Bad).
 In the Ghetto had been a hit for Elvis, indeed it was his big comeback song.
-Elvis and Dolly were similar in terms of their upbringings in rural Tennessee so the fact that both artists were drawn to a song about poverty is no surprise.
+Elvis and Dolly were similar in terms of their upbringings in the rural South so the fact that both artists were drawn to a song about poverty is no surprise.
 Written by Mac Davis the song was originally called ‘The Vicious Circle’ and tells the story of a young man trapped by circumstance who becomes the victim of inner city gun violence.
 Unfortunately some contemporary listeners may find the song condescending and even problematic racially, but Dolly sings every note with a sympathetic understanding that is hard to argue with.
 Elvis has since been criticised for this song and accused of ‘appropriating’ black music but, like Dolly, he understood what it meant to come from nothing and you can only think his intentions in telling this story were honourable.

 The second song Games People Play won Joe South a Grammy and was based on a popular book about human psychology of the same name.
 Really this is a protest song about the unfair ways people treat each other.
 Despite the cynical theme the music is upbeat and has a light country pop style.
 A line that Dolly sings with forceful emphasis is ‘God grant me the serenity, To remember who I am’ suggesting that she is trying not to behave in the same hypocritical way as everyone else.
 Despite these two choices being ‘pop’ songs rather than country, both have a depth of meaning to them which obviously appealed to Dolly.